 First, it’s important to keep in mind that chickens, depending upon how many you have, do put out heat all on their own, so you may not have much winterizing to do, depending on how many chickens you have.

 You may not need to insulate your coop, but, if you do, make sure your coop has proper ventilation.
-This is really key.
+Ventilation is really key.
 You may think that keeping out the cold is the most important thing, but you also have to keep ventilation in mind.
 Chickens can get serious respiratory illnesses, and no one wants that.

-According to my research, chickens can be okay and temps down to about 0 degrees Fahrenheit (and maybe a little lower, depending upon breed), so I recommend just keeping a thermometer in your coop to allow you to keep an eye on things.
+According to research, chickens can be okay and temps down to about 0 degrees Fahrenheit (and maybe a little lower, depending upon breed), so I recommend just keeping a thermometer in your coop to allow you to keep an eye on things.

 Our coop is insulated, so we only had to heat our coop a couple of times last winter, though some people will argue you don’t have to heat at all.
 In fact, unless you are really careful, it may be best not to heat.
 My husband built a cage to go around a small oil heater, so it didn’t put out much heat and was safe for our girls.
 It just kept temps above 0 degrees during the worst nights of February.
 Never use a heat lamp.
 They are just too dangerous.
 Every single year, the news is full of barn and coop fires from heat lamps.

 This is, of course, not an exhaustive list but should help you starting thinking about adjusting to the cooler temps.
 If you have other tips or advice, please share below.
 It would be great to hear your tips as well!